adamp-github/adamp-github.github.io/index.md

 - Create an Amazon API Gateway endpoints
 - Debug API Gateway and Lambda with Amazon CloudWatch
 ### Work
 Suggested the use of two Amazon snowball devices for moving 100TB of data to S3.
-Also, noted that Aws data pipeline could be helpful.
+Also, noted that AWS data pipeline could be helpful.
 Worked on a proof of concept for PreSigned Urls using the Python handler in AWS lambda
 ### Community
-Updated my Meetup profile for Aws focus and setup notifications to my primary email address.
+Updated my Meetup profile for AWS Focus and setup notifications to my primary email address.